th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

-naming API in Ouroboros changed quickly over time, initially saving some state in an _init_ call (the naming information of the current application, for instance) and later on removing the source naming information from the flow allocation protocol alltogether, because it could so easily be filled with fake garbage that one shouldn't rely on it for anything.
+naming API in Ouroboros changed quickly over time, initially saving some state in an _init_ call (the naming information of the current application, for instance) and later on removing the source naming information from the flow allocation protocol altogether, because it could so easily be filled with fake garbage that one shouldn't rely on it for anything.
 The four-tuple was then broken up to pass two 2-tuple name and instance-id, using one for the Process, the other for the